CDFAS

 The Central Departmental training sports and entertainment complex (CDFAS) is a sports complex located in the Val d'Oise in the communes of Eaubonne and of Saint-Gratien.
 Built in a park of seven hectares, it was constructed by the general Council with the help of the Region Ile-de-France and is managed by a public service delegation.
+During the 2024 Summer Olympics, team USA used CDFAS as a base.

 Overview

 Funding

 The Centre départementale de formation et d'animation sportive (CDFA) contains 17,400 m2 of building built on 7 ha of green space for a total cost of 178 million francs (land 25 million, 144 million for work and building studies, equipment 9 million).
 The funding came from: